The64thGamer/cheeseepedia/content/q3el5n3bvaxzrzco/content.md

 ## Employee Performance

 The 'Indoctrination' segment would need to be performed with an employee, whom would come out as 'Johnny DeJockimo' (official spelling unknown) to hold up cue cards and interact with Fatz.
-The {{< wiki-link "Save The Colander Telethon (1983)" "Save The Colander Telethon" >}} has a demonstrative video of the entire segment being performed with Aaron Fechter as the stand-in for Johnny.
+The [Save The Colander Telethon (1983)] has a demonstrative video of the entire segment being performed with Aaron Fechter as the stand-in for Johnny.

 ## Show List